 - Newborn Screening – This screening is in use to test newborn babies to identify potential genetic disorders that may be treated earlier.
 This practice is now fairly common in America.

 - Diagnostic Testing – This form of testing can be performed anywhere from before birth or during a person’s lifetime.
 It is a procedure most commonly in use as a diagnostic tool to ascertain or rule out a positive result due to a person’s current physical symptoms.

 - Carrier Testing – A test procedure in use for those who might carry a particular copy of a gene mutation.
 These genes might exist as 2 copies and may result in a particular genetic disorder.
 For example, 2 parents who each have a particular gene disorder are more likely to pass this disorder onto a child.

 - Prenatal Testing – A test which in use to detect any changes in the genes of a fetus before the child is born.

 - Preimplantation Test – Generally in use to reduce the risk of a child with a particular genetic disorder.
 Used to test embryos during reproductive techniques like in-vitro fertilization.

-- Predictive Testing – A test which can identify a predisposition or risk to a physical disorder.
+- Predictive Testing – A test that can identify a predisposition or risk to a physical disorder.
 This might include a particular type of cancer before symptoms or the disease appears.

 More and more of these tests are being made available.
-The costs for these tests may be currently cost prohibitive for many American families.
-But, as we well know, as more genetic testing companies develop more products, these cost will decrease.
+The costs for these tests may be currently cost-prohibitive for many American families.
+But, as we well know, as more genetic testing companies develop more products, these costs will decrease.

 As they become more available, the results of these tests can more widely impact an individual when it comes to genetic testing and life insurance.